angular-package/angular-package/packages/type/README.md

 ### isType()
 Check is any `value` a class or primitive type.
+The return value is a `boolean` value.
 ```typescript
 // Imported function code.
 const isType = <Type>(value: any, type: Types<Type>): value is Type => ss(typeof type === 'string') ? (typeof value === type) : value instanceof type;